 A Dangerous Combination

 Originally, this drink developed in the 1960s in Houston, Texas.
-For years, it was mostly a Texas phenomenon until hip hop artists started writing songs about it.
+For years, it was mostly a Texas phenomenon until hip-hop artists started writing songs about it.
 It spread to other southern states and became widespread in the 1990s.
-Major rappers, football players, and celebrities have been arrested or hospitalized because of this drug.
+While major rappers, football players, and celebrities have popularized the drug, they’ve also faced their fair share of legal troubles because of it.

-Since this drink includes an opiate, it is considered extremely addictive.
-While some individuals feel like the drug is safe to use because it is available over-the-counter, it is just as addictive as any other opiate when taken in large doses.
+While some individuals feel like the drug is harmless, it is just as addictive as any other opiate in large doses.
 Over time, individuals may develop side effects from using this drug.
 High doses can even cause seizures.

 Once someone is addicted to Purple Drank, there are options available that can help.
-Withdrawal symptoms can be extremely severe, so it is important to go through detox at a professional treatment center.
+Withdrawal symptoms can be extremely severe, so it is important to go through an accredited detox center that uses evidence-based approaches.
 With the right type of support and care, recovery is possible.
-Patients can get help through various therapies and programs, including:
+Patients can get help through various detox therapies, including:

 No one has to live with the pain and stress of an addiction.
 Through detox, patients can take the first step toward a healthy, stable recovery.
 To start laying the foundation for your sobriety goals, call Serenity House Detox today at 866-294-5306.